nwalsh1995/external_web_sources/README.md

 Call the script with `python external_web_sources.py <log_file>` and it will display a sorted GUI of 3rd party imports for each website.

+Alternatively, call `python external_web_file.py </path/to/file.html>` to parse out external sources from an HTML on disk.